 Skip to main content

-When an AI agent finishes its work, you’ll typically want to open a pull request from the task branch.
-Whim automatically detects PRs created from task branches and links them back to the corresponding task, giving you real-time status tracking in the dashboard.
+When an AI agent finishes its work, you’ll typically open a pull request from the task branch.
+Whim automatically detects PRs created from task branches and links them to the corresponding task with real-time status tracking.

 Creating a pull request